Prince William focuses on conservation during first UAE trip | Science-Environment

 - United Arab Emirates

-Britain's Prince William embarked on his first official visit to the United Arab Emirates on Thursday, where the future monarch is highlighting his passionate work around wildlife conservation and climate change.
+Britain's Prince William made his first official visit to the United Arab Emirates on Thursday, where the future monarch is highlighting his passionate work around wildlife conservation and climate change.

-The visit by Prince William marks a significant milestone in relations between the UK and the UAE, a Western-allied Gulf Arab nation ruled by hereditary leaders.
+The one-day visit by the Duke of Cambridge marks a significant milestone in relations between the UK and the UAE, a Western-allied Gulf Arab nation ruled by hereditary leaders.
 The prince is expected to meet with Dubai Crown Prince Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, the son of Dubai's ruler Sheikh Mohammed bin Rashid Al Maktoum.

 Sheikh Mohammed's headline-grabbing divorce settlement and custody battle has played out in British courts over the past year.

-The former British protectorate is a magnet for British nationals, whose culture permeates nearly every aspect of expatriate life in this country of more than 9 million, where foreigners comprise around 90% of the population.
+The former British protectorate is a magnet for British nationals, whose culture permeates nearly every aspect of expatriate life in this country of over 9 million, where foreigners comprise around 90% of the population.

 The Duke of Cambridge's visit coincides with the UK's national day at Expo 2020, the world's fair taking place in Dubai.
-Prince William is expected to visit the UK pavilion and tour the $7 billion grounds of the Expo site, where he will discuss the importance of conservation efforts with young Emiratis, officials and conservationists.
+Prince William visited the UK pavilion and toured the $7 billion grounds of the Expo site, as well as the United Arab Emirates' falcon-shaped pavilion.

+As he toured the UAE, news emerged that his 73-year-old father, Prince Charles, had tested positive for COVID-19 and is self-isolating.
+It's the second time the heir to the throne contracts the coronavirus.

+In his first stop in Dubai, Prince William visited DP World's massive Jebel Ali Port, where he watched cargo being scanned and inspected by customs to apparently highlight efforts tackling the illegal wildlife trade.
+His visit comes more than 40 years after his grandmother inaugurated the port during her royal UAE tour.

-One initiative close to Prince William's heart is United for Wildlife, established in 2014 by the duke to help facilitate efforts to counter the trade in illegal wildlife.
+The Dubai-based global ports operator DP World is a principal partner of Prince William's United for Wildlife, an initiative established by the prince in 2014 to help counter trade in illegal wildlife.
+The Dubai government-owned port operator, in partnership with Dubai Expo 2020, is also among the founding funding partners to the prince's Earthshot Prize.

-Prince William, who is traveling without his wife, Catherine, also will use his time in Dubai to draw attention to The Earthshot Prize.

-Launched by Prince William and The Royal Foundation in late 2020, The Earthshot Prize held its first-ever award ceremony late last year, offering five, 1 million-pound ($1.36 million) prizes to innovators, entrepreneurs, and scientists seeking solutions to the world's greatest environmental problems.
+Launched by Prince William and The Royal Foundation of the Duke and Duchess of Cambridge in late 2020, The Earthshot Prize held its first-ever award ceremony late last year, offering five, 1 million-pound ($1.36 million) prizes to innovators, entrepreneurs and scientists seeking solutions to the world's greatest environmental problems.
+The award is being funded for 10 years, totalling 50 prizes.

 This year's award ceremony will be held in the United States.
-Last year's finalists will showcase their innovative solutions to an audience at Expo following a speech by the duke.
+Last year's finalists will showcase their innovative solutions to an audience at Expo's DP World pavilion following a speech by Prince William.

-Among the founding funding partners to the prize is Dubai-based global ports operator DP World, in partnership with Dubai Expo 2020.

 The duke, like his father Prince Charles, has long used his platform to advocate for greater environmental awareness, warning that the Earth is at a tipping point and facing irreparable damage unless action is taken to repair the planet.

-He started his tour in the UAE with a visit to Abu Dhabi's Jubail Mangrove Park to learn more about the emirate's local conservation efforts.
+Prince William, who is traveling without his wife, Catherine, began his tour in the UAE with a visit to Abu Dhabi's Jubail Mangrove Park to learn more about local conservation efforts for the plant that helps protect coastal areas from erosion.

+There, he met with children planting mangroves, and he planted one himself.
+He was accompanied by Sheikh Khaled bin Mohamed bin Zayed Al Nahyan, a son of Abu Dhabi's powerful crown prince.

 “He's very well regarded as a royal and he is the future of the UK monarchy, so I think there's interest from that perspective.
 But it's also a celebration of Expo,” said Holmes, who is among those invited to attend an evening performance at Expo that will be attended by Prince William.